-Don’t eat this batter because it has a raw egg in it.
-However, if you disregard what I just said, and take your very life into your own hands, you’ll find that it is velvety smooth and has the most lovely taste 🙂
+Don’t eat this cake batter because it has a raw egg in it.
+However, if you disregard what I just said, and take your very life into your own hands, you’ll find that it is velvety smooth and has the most lovely taste :).

-Place this in a 350 degree oven for ten minutes.
+Place this in a 350-degree oven for 10 minutes.

 I know.
 We aren’t cooking it fully.
 We are just partially cooking it, then we are going to take it out of the oven and mess with it a bit, then put it back and let it finish cooking.

-In a small bowl, combine sugar, cinnamon, and oats.
+In a small bowl, combine the sugar, cinnamon, and oats.

 Stir that together a bit.
 I just toss it kinda with my hand.

-Alrighty, this is our cake after it has cooked for ten minutes.
+Alrighty, this is our cake after it has been baking for 10 minutes.

 Sprinkle your oat mixture all over the top.